Emerson wins award for setting benchmarks in diversity at ADIPEC 2022

 PHOTO

-Abu Dhabi – Global technology and industrial software leader Emerson has been named the “Oil and Gas Inclusion and Diversity Company of the Year” at the Abu Dhabi International Petroleum Exhibition and Conference (ADIPEC) 2022 Awards – a recognition given to the company for its efforts to drive diversity, equity and inclusion in the industry.
+Abu Dhabi:– Global technology and industrial software leader Emerson (NYSE: EMR) has been named the “Oil and Gas Inclusion and Diversity Company of the Year” at the Abu Dhabi International Petroleum Exhibition and Conference (ADIPEC) 2022 Awards – a recognition given to the company for its efforts to drive diversity, equity and inclusion in the industry.

 Emerson was among two other leading companies nominated for the award in the inclusion and diversity category.
 The award recognizes the top company in the energy industry that promotes, delivers and embeds inclusion and diversity into its business strategy, creating a work environment that is equitable, diverse and inclusive for all employees.